M66B/FairEmail/FAQ.md

 You could disable this option for example for the sent folder and the archive.

 Synchronizing messages at night is mostly not useful, so you can save on battery usage by not synchronizing at night.
-In the advanced options you can set a schedule for message synchronization (this is a pro feature).
+In the settings you can select a schedule for message synchronization (this is a pro feature).
 See also [this FAQ](#user-content-faq78).

 If you got the message *This provider does not support push messages* while configuring an account, consider switching to a modern provider which supports push messages (IMAP IDLE) to reduce battery usage.